AOMediaCodec/libavif/README.md

 If you want to build/install shared libraries for AV1 codecs, you can still peek inside of each script to see where the current known-good SHA is for each codec.

+### Tests

+A few tests can be built by enabling the `AVIF_BUILD_TESTS` CMake option.

+The remaining tests can be built by enabling the `AVIF_BUILD_TESTS` and `AVIF_BUILD_GTESTS` CMake options.
+They require GoogleTest to be built locally with ext/googletest.cmd or installed globally.

 ## Prebuilt Library (Windows)